timrogers/migrate-github-project/README.md

 ## Limitations

-`migrate-github-project` can only migrate to and from organization-owned projects.
-It is not compatible with user-owned projects.

 The following data is not migrated and will be skipped:

-* Draft issues (project items not linked to an issue or pull request)
 * Views
 * The order of project items displayed in your views
 * Workflows
 * Iteration custom fields
+* Draft issues' assignees

+There are a few other limitations you should be aware of:

+* `migrate-github-project` can only migrate to and from organization-owned projects.
+It is not compatible with user-owned projects.
+* Migrated draft issues will show as being created by the person who ran the migration at the time they ran the migration.
+A note will be prepended to the body with original author login and timestamp.

 ## Instructions